Best Value

 Read more >

-Pediatrics Accreditations
+Pediatric Accreditations

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 45 MOC points in the American Board of Pediatrics (ABP) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.

 BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 BoardVitals designates this Internet Enduring Material for a maximum of 45 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Further Pediatrics CME info found here.
+Further Pediatric CME info found here.

 Out of 5.0